Published November 30th, 2017 by Asher Fergusson

 Lastly, if a criminal wanted to use your website to lure people to their house (or someone else’s house) they wouldn’t have to put any focus on money – once you were in their space they could pretty much do whatever they wanted with you…

-4) Why don’t you do random spot-checks to ensure that listings are actually legit?
+4) Why don’t you require hosts to verify their property address and also do random spot-checks to ensure that listings are actually legit?

 5) Why don’t you require hosts to list the square footage/meters of their accommodation?

 The photos on the website are more often than not very deceiving so why not require hosts to share the actual square footage/meters of the property.

 Additionally, you could require all hosts to have a floor plan (like pictured) with measurements of each wall to make it clear how big or small a place really is.
 I know many good superhosts include it already and it’s so helpful!

 6) Why do you treat your customers so poorly?

 My above study of over 1000 bad Airbnb experiences reveals overwhelmingly that your customer service simply isn’t good enough.
 It’s incredibly disorganized and frustrating – my wife and I have literally spent more than 30 hours on the phone and writing emails back and forth.